BHTOM-Team/bhtom2/Documentation/DocumentationAPI.md

 ### Description

 This API allows admin users to create an active BHTOM user account automatically.
-The username is generated as `firstname.surname`; a random password and API token are created but are not returned by this endpoint.
+The username is generated as `firstname.surname`; a random password is created but is not returned by this endpoint.
+The new user's API token is returned in the response.

 ### Endpoint